-The COVID-19 global pandemic is an unprecedented event that will in some way touch everybody on the planet.
+The continuing COVID-19 global pandemic is an unprecedented event that has in some way touched everybody on the planet.
 The safety of our employees, members and partners remains our highest priority.
 Wherever and whenever we can, we are actively supporting those who continue to have their lives changed or impacted by the virus, and those who are tirelessly and selflessly supporting the affected.
 We remain incredibly grateful for the extraordinary efforts that all our people are making in ensuring business continuity and continued support to our members.

 In parallel, we have implemented appropriate contingency and business continuity plans to ensure that our member programmes remain operational.
 We have implemented best-practice precautionary and hygiene measures, including social distancing, travel restrictions and, in the main our people are working from home.
-To-date this has meant that our player welfare and development programmes have remained operational.
-As we move forward and governments step up their efforts to control the spread of COVID-19 we may see more disruption, although the extent and duration is unknown.
-The effect of COVID-19, a non-adjusting event, on the company is further considered in the going concern disclosure in Note 1.
+To date this has meant that our player welfare and development programmes have remained operational.